3 Things the Bible Says About Adoption

 As these verses stir your heart toward the beauty of adoption, consider the ways God is calling you to care for orphans.
 Everyone can do something, and whether you feel called to grow your family through adoption or support those who wish to do so, we would love to help you discover ways you can join us in reducing barriers to adoption standing between waiting children and loving families!

 Want to learn more about adoption?
-A great place to start is our resources, HowToAdopt.org.
+A great place to start is our resource, HowToAdopt.org.